Validation of Modern JSON Schema: Formalization and Complexity: JSON Schema Validation

 \subsubsection{Structural applicators: the independent array keywords}

-Structural applicators for arrays are defined by the trivial rules for the cases when $J$ is not an array, which are listed in Section \ref{sec:indeprules}, plus the non-trivial rules that we present here.
+Structural applicators for arrays are defined by the trivial rules for the cases where $J$ is not an array, which are listed in Section \ref{sec:indeprules}, plus the non-trivial rules that we present here.

 We start with the $\aprefIts : \JArr{S_1,\ldots,S_n}$ keyword that asserts that, if $J$ is an array, then every item of $J$ in a position $i$ with $i\leq n$ satisfies $S_i$.